Frome Town Hall

 Email: info@frometowncouncil.gov.uk

 Completed in 1892, the Town Hall was built on plans by the firm of architects, Messrs Halliday & Anderson of Cardiff, in an Italian Renaissance style using local stone quarried in the Butts.
 Box Ground and Bath stone were also used as dressings.
-As can be seen on the original plans, the building was intended to provide spacious offices for the Poor Law Union, Board of Guardians and Local Board.
+The original plans show that the building was intended to provide spacious offices for the Poor Law Union, Board of Guardians and Local Board.

 The Town Hall today retains certain original features both inside and out including the lovely mosaic floor and the clock.
 These have both now been lovingly restored.
 The building has a great tradition of public service, and is now renovated to be fit for the future.
 It aims to be a building for the community.